top of page

 “Ow!”

-Arenna slapped My-re on the back of the head and give her a stern talking to.
-Belalith laughed at My-re language and mimicked the Rirorni curses.
+A’renna slapped My‑re on the back of the head and gave her a stern talking to.
+Bel’alith laughed at My‑re’s language and mimicked the Rirorni curses.
 She also received a scolding.

 “Slightly?”
 My‑re questioned.

-“If Arenna has heard of Araminth there has to be others too.
-They may know what befell her and a location of her final resting place,” Vomarian said.
+“If A’renna has heard of Aramith, there must be others too.
+They may know what befell her and the location of her final resting place,” Vomarian said.

 “Yes, nomadic tribes are renowned for keeping meticulous records on their deceased,” My‑re said dryly.
 “With Araminth dead, the risk to the party is now too great.
 I agree with my mother.
 This is starting to become folly.”

-“My-re, we have to try.
+“My‑re, we have to try.
 Think of yourself.
-During the chaos of the Rirorni war, I know your real family would have had years of restless nights without news after they thought they lost you.
-However, you had a childhood home where you were raised by a loving family.
-Even now, Arenna only just a few hours ago learned that you survived the Blood Games tournament.
-What she would have given to know your fate,” Vomarian Fae said.
+During the chaos of the Rirorni war, I know your real family would have had years of restless nights without news after they thought they had lost you.
+Even now, A’renna learned you survived the Blood Games tournament just a few hours ago.
+What she would have given to know your fate,” Vomarian reasoned.

-My-re shifted uncomfortable in her seat.
+My‑re shifted uncomfortably in her seat.
 The stupid elf was right.
-She deeply desired her real family had known she was safe and cared for during the Rirorni War.
-Then her extended Rirorni family knew she survived exile, the Blood Games tournament, and safe on the Isle of the Eye.
+She deeply desired her actual family to know she was safe and cared for during the Rirorni War.
+Then, she wished her extended Rirorni family knew she had survived the exile and the Blood Games tournament and lived safely on the Isle of the Eye.
 Even if she had died, she would have wanted both sets of parents to know.
-She couldn’t be so selfish and withhold the same knowledge to another set of parents if she had the opportunity.
+She couldn’t be so selfish and withhold the same knowledge from another set of parents if she had the opportunity.

 “Agreed.”